Toronto Coach Terminal: History

 In 1927, the TTC signed a contract with Trinity College leasing a parcel of land at Bay and Edward Streets for an open air coach terminal.

 After purchasing the Bay/Edward property, construction on a permanent terminal building began in July 1931.
 The building officially opened on December 19, 1931 as the Toronto Motor Coach Terminal, to serve as the terminal hub for the Toronto Transit Commission's (TTC) Gray Coach intercity bus service, replacing an open air terminal that had operated at the same location.
 Known as the Gray Coach Terminal until 1990, the Art Deco building is a two-storey historic building with Travertine limestone.
 Designed by architect Charles B. Dolphin it was originally built with five platforms (four departure and one arrival platform) and later expanded to nine bus platforms.
 Its final form consisted of seven bus platforms, accommodating two numbered bus bays each.
 The building has been listed in the City of Toronto's heritage buildings register since May 19, 1987.

 An annex, the Elizabeth Street Terminal located at 130 Elizabeth Street, is located to the west of the main terminal.
-It was originally built in 1968 and was used for bus charters and sightseeing buses and, beginning in 1970, was a hub for GO Transit bus arrivals and departures.
+It was originally built in 1968 and was used for bus charters and sightseeing buses and, beginning in 1970, it was a hub for GO Transit bus arrivals and departures.
 Five diagonal bus bays on its south side were used for departures and the north side of the building opening onto a covered two-lane driveway acting as an unloading area and space for bus layovers and parking.

 In 1990, the Elizabeth Street Terminal also began handling arrivals for the main terminal's bus lines with departures leaving from the main coach terminal across the street, which is rather unusual for bus terminals or other passenger transportation infrastructure.

 Through the 1990s, GO Transit bus services gradually relocated to Toronto Union Station, first to seven curb-side bus stops along Front Street in front of the railway station, and then to the original Union Station Bus Terminal on Front Street, across Bay Street from the rail terminal.
 GO's Toronto to Hamilton Express bus route was the last to use the Elizabeth Street Terminal until Labour Day weekend of 2002 when it moved to the original Union Station Bus Terminal on Front Street.
 After the departure of GO Transit, the Elizabeth Street terminal only handled arrivals for the remaining bus lines.

 The bus bays on the south side of the building were decommissioned and the area converted into a Green P paid parking lot.
 The waiting area and newsstand in the Elizabeth Street Terminal were closed in 2010 with only the bus platform on the north of the building remaining open to the public for bus arrivals.
 Due to limited space, buses would park overnight along Edward Street and Chestnut Street.